YallaDotNet/Yalla.Core/README.txt

 Getting Started
 ---------------

-The latest documentation is available at <http://yalladotnet.github.io/Yalla.Core>.
+The latest documentation is available at <http://yalladotnet.github.io/Yalla>.

-A version-specific offline copy is located in packages/Yalla.Core.X.Y.Z/doc/ (replace X.Y.Z with your version number).

 Notice